Best Strategies to Use with the 200-Day Simple Moving Average

 The simple reason, all traders and I mean all are aware of the number of periods and actively watch this average on the price chart.

-Since there are so many eyes on the 200-day SMA, many traders will place their orders around this key level.
+Since there are so many eyes on the 200-day simple moving average, many traders will place their orders around this key level.

 Some traders will look for the 200-day to act as resistance, while others will use the average as a buying opportunity with the assumption major support will keep the stock up.